 The Burlington Teen Tour Band is a famous local marching band open to people ages 13-21.
 The band participates in many performances each year and travels internationally.

-For more information about this organization, check out staff member Lucas Redwood’s article about his experience in the band.
+For some personal insight into the BTTB, check out staff member Lucas Redwood’s article about his experience in the band.

 Oakville Symphony Youth Orchestra (OSYO) welcomes young musicians to a progressive orchestral experience that ignites, encourages and enriches a love of music.

 Formerly the Halton Mississauga Youth Orchestra, the OSYO strives to be recognized for its excellence in development and performances through growth in all tiers, while balancing capacity and quality.